FP-GmbH/ComposeComponentCatalog/README.md

 Annotate your composable function with `@ComponentCatalogItem`.

 The annotation is intended for use with composable preview functions.
-The only technical limitation is that the annotated function can be called without passing arguments.
+The only technical limitation is that the annotated function is public and can be called without passing arguments.
 Therefore, it can also be used for non-preview functions.

 ```